secfree/secfree.github.io/_posts/2021-02-13-the-evolution-of-my-note-taking-method.md

 1. Support markup language.
 2. Sync between different clients.
 3. Events based.
-This way is consistent with daily work - when we need to implement features or fix bugs:
+This way is consistent with programmers' daily work - when we need to implement features or fix bugs:
     - We will have (a ticket)/(an issue) for each event
     - We update the issue with comments
-    - We can manage and filter tickets with different attributes - labels, time estimation, priory ...
+    - We can manage and filter tickets with different attributes - labels, time estimation, priority ...
     - We can build different boards to track them

 Tools